Charlottesville, Virginia

-Charlottesville is consistently ranked by national publications as one of the best places to live in the United States.

 History

 At the time of European settlement, part of the area that became Charlottesville was occupied by a Monacan village called Monasukapanough.
+They were pushed off their land by English settlers and were forced to disperse to North Carolina, Tennessee and possibly as far as Canada.

 Founding

 An Act of the Assembly of Albemarle County established Charlottesville in 1762.
 Thomas Walker was named its first trustee.
 It was situated along a trade route called Three Notched Road (present day U.S. Route 250), which led from Richmond to the Great Valley.
 The town took its name from the British queen Charlotte of Mecklenburg-Strelitz.

 During the American Revolutionary War, Congress imprisoned the Convention Army in Charlottesville at the Albemarle Barracks between 1779 and 1781.

-The Governor and legislators had to temporarily abandon the capitol and on June 4, 1781, Jack Jouett warned the Virginia Legislature meeting at Monticello of a planned raid by Colonel Banastre Tarleton, allowing a narrow escape.
+The Governor and legislators had to abandon the capitol temporarily and on June 4, 1781, Jack Jouett warned the Virginia Legislature meeting at Monticello of a planned raid by Colonel Banastre Tarleton, allowing a narrow escape.